wikipathways/pathway-figure-ocr/codebook.md

 * run (timestamp, parameters, paper_count, figure_count,  total_word_gross, total_word_unique, total_xrefs_gross, total_xrefs_unique)

 ## Generating Files and Initial Tables
-#### hgnc_list_all_FINAL.txt
+#### hgnc lexicon files
-1. Downloaded Total Approved Symbols as txt from http://www.genenames.org/cgi-bin/statistics
+1. Downloaded ```protein-coding-gene``` TXT file from http://www.genenames.org/cgi-bin/statistics
-2. Imported txt into Excel, explicitly choosing "text" for symbol and alias columns during import wizard (to avoid date conversion of SEPT1, etc)
+2. Imported txt into Excel, first setting all columns to "skip" then explicitly choosing "text" for symbol, alias_symbol, prev_symbol and entrez_id columns during import wizard (to avoid date conversion of SEPT1, etc)
-3. Extracted 'symbol', 'alias symbol', and 'prev symbol' into single column with single entries
+3. Delete rows without entrez_id mappings
+4. In separate tabs, expanded 'alias symbol' and 'prev symbol' lists into single-value rows, maintaining entrez_id mappings for each row.
+Used Data>Text to Columns>Other:|>Column types:Text.
+Deleted empty rows.
+Collapsed multiple columns by pasting entrez_id before each column, sorting and stacking.
-4. Set all entries to uppercase
+5. Set all entries to uppercase and filtered each list for unique (only affected alias and prev)
+6. Consider removing hyphens (see if this creates duplicates in hgnc_symbol table)
+6. Exported as separate CSV files.

+#### bioentities lexicon file
+1. Starting with this file from our fork of bioentities: https://github.com/wikipathways/bioentities/blob/master/relations.csv
-5. Added generic symbols for gene families, e.g., "WNT" in addition to all the WNT## entries
+2. Captures complexes, generic symbols and gene families, e.g., "WNT" mapping to each of the WNT## entries
-6. Also added copies of symbols without hyphens, e.g., "ERVK1" in addition to original "ERVK-1"
-7. Note: these two additions above help cover common mistakes/practices among figure makers
-8. Saved list as txt file for ID lookup and eng.user-words: hgnc_list_all_FINAL.txt
-9. Open in TextWrangler to switch linefeed to "Unix(LF)" to work with php scripts

-**Note: a mapping table can be used to map any hits from aliases, prev symbols, or generic symbols to hgnc identifiers.**
+3. Set all entries to uppercase.
+4. Add entrez_id column via lookup in hgnc lexicon file.
+5. Exported as CSV file.

 #### WikiPathways all and human lists
 1. Downloaded http://www.pathvisio.org/data/bots/gmt/wikipathways.gmt